-In 1905, Mr. Hanna, the principal, began the planning for a new and larger high school building.
-Land was purchased between East Ave and Scoville Ave. on Ontario Street.
-The new building (1907) was to accommodate 800 students.
-Innovations in the new school included a school library and chemistry labs.
-When the North Wing was completed in 1913 the building stretched from Ontario Street to Erie Street.
-Construction boomed in the 20’s with the completion of the west side of the building quadrangle.
-Additional construction included a field house (1927) the first in the nation for a high school and the most complete facilities (1928) for girls’ physical education.
+In 1905, Mr. Hanna, the principal, began planning for a new and larger high school building.
+Land was purchased between East and Scoville avenues on Ontario Street.
+The new building, completed in 1907, accommodated 800 students.
+Innovations included a school library and chemistry labs.
+When the North Wing was completed in 1913, the building stretched from Ontario Street to Erie Street.
+Construction boomed in the 1920s with the completion of the west side of the building quadrangle.
+Additional construction included the first high school field house in the nation (1927) and the most complete facilities for girls’ physical education (1928).
 Subsequent additions were built in 1953 and 1957.
 The field house floor was remolded from wood to concrete in 1979.

-The growth of Special Education programs was a major focus of the 1980’s.
+The growth of special education programs was a major focus of the 1980s.
 Numerous programs were established to help students with special needs to succeed.
 By the end of the decade every special population program would be a part of the high school community.
 This time also saw the continued expansion of opportunities for women in athletics.
 New activities such as the MORP, SADD Club, the Human Relations and the Tradition of Excellence Awards were begun at this time.
 The close of the decade would bring concerns about the financial future of the high school, as the community grew increasingly concerned about rising taxes.

 The last half of the decade also saw a major initiative to integrate new technologies into classroom instruction.
-In 1996 the entire building was wired for a computer network and a computer was added to every employee’s workspace.
-The dawn of the new century saw the first expansion of the school’s grounds in fifty (50) years.
-The high school purchased the land bounded by Lake Street, East Avenue, Scoville Avenue, and the “EL” tracks for new athletic fields.
-At the same time a major renovation of the stadium was completed including the installation of synthetic turf in the stadium and for the new Lake Street fields.
-In addition, the high school’s Board of Education and Administration worked cooperatively with the Village of Oak Park to construct a community parking facility on the South Field that would serve the needs of the high school staff during the day, and the needs of the community in the evening.
+In 1996 the entire building was wired for a computer network, and a computer was added to every employee’s workspace.
+The dawn of the new century saw the first expansion of the school’s grounds in 50 years.
+The high school purchased the land bounded by Lake Street, East Avenue, Scoville Avenue, and the el tracks for new athletic fields.
+At the same time a major renovation of the stadium was completed, including the installation of synthetic turf in the stadium and for the new Lake Street fields.
+In addition, the high school’s Board of Education and Administration worked cooperatively with the Village of Oak Park to construct a community parking facility on Lake Street that would serve the needs of the high school staff during the day, and the needs of the community in the evening.
 On the weekends, the parking facility would meet the needs of the school, community and the Farmer’s Market.

 While things have changed since 1873 and the sights and sounds are different each year, the change at the high school is constant.
-The school’s primary goal remains the same, to enrich the life of our students so that they may fulfill the mission of the school “to reach their full human potential”.
-Now well into its second century, Oak Park and River Forest High School has maintained its focus, mindful of its past, while embracing its future, working to meet the needs of students who will live most of their lives in the twenty- first century.
+The school’s primary goal remains the same, to enrich the life of our students so that they may fulfill the mission of the school, to provide "a dynamic, supportive learning environment that cultivates knowledge, skills, and character and strives for equity and excellence for all students."